-Water levels for the 2016 trapping season were average to above average, and we were able to utilize all areas of Willow Lake.
-As mentioned above, the crew had to create all of our banding sites because water was too deep beyond the emergent vegetation.
-In concert with historical reports, the water level decreased throughout the season, and almost all traps needed to be moved either a few yards or to an entirely new site depending on the area surroundings and general slope of the substrate.
-Weather was mild to somewhat extreme this year.
-We had two large storms from the north that blew through, but were able to safely accomplish crossing the lake and checking traps by following the lee side of the lake.
-We received rain during the two larger storms, but in small rainfall amounts.
-In one instance, we returned to camp until a storm cell containing lightning had moved well past our location, and then ran the rest of our trap line.
-Daily high temperatures during banding operation were 7-30°C (45-85°F), and overnight lows were 4-15°C (39-60°F).
+Water levels for the 2017 trapping season were the lowest experienced in the last three years, and we were able to utilize only the areas further into the lakebed of Willow Lake.
+In concert with historical reports, the water level continued to decrease throughout the season, and almost all traps needed to be moved either a few yards or to an entirely new site depending on the area surroundings and general slope of the substrate.
+Weather was very hot (record-breaking 95 degree heat) and somewhat milder this year.
+We had only a few days of rain and moderate winds, but were able to safely accomplish crossing the lake and checking traps by following the lee side of the lake.
+Estimated daily high temperatures during banding operation were 10-35°C (50-95°F), and overnight lows were 6-20°C (43-68°F).

-A maximum of 18 swim-in style duck traps with restricted funnels and closed trap doors were run for 19 nights and 268 trap-nights.
-Trap success was 5.4 ducks per trap night.
-A total of 1,436 ducks were banded in 2016.
-Species totals and compositions were: Northern Pintail (822, 57%), Mallard (547, 38%), American Green-winged Teal (Anas crecca; 57, 4%), and American Wigeon (Anas Americana; 10, 1%) (Tables 3 & 4).
-The number of ducks caught in 2016 was the 11th best (of 20) and 2% above the long-term average (1,411) at the Willow Lake Banding Site.
-(Table 7).
-Approximately 32% of banded ducks (N = 465) were in the Hatch Year (HY) or Local (L) age classes (Table 4).
-These numbers provide evidence to a low production year if we assume young birds were available to be caught at similar rates as adults and that they were available at the time we were trapping.
-Anecdotally, we witnessed a dramatic increase in young birds in the last week of August.
-Arctic nesting geese also started to arrive later in the month, and we witnessed great migrations the last two weeks of August.
+A maximum of 16 swim-in style duck traps with restricted funnels and closed trap doors were run for 19 nights and 272 trap-nights.
+Trap success was 4.4 ducks per trap night.
+The combination web address and 1-800 style leg bands were placed on a total of 1,200 ducks.
+Species totals and compositions are: American Green-winged Teal (Anas crecca; 546, 46%), Mallard (508, 42%), Northern Pintail (75, 6%), Blue-winged Teal (Spatula discors; 38, 3%), and American Wigeon (Mareca Americana; 33, 3%).
+The number of ducks caught in 2017 was the 16th best (of 21) and 14% below the long-term average (1,401) at the Willow Lake Banding Site (Table 7).
+Approximately 58% of banded ducks (N = 692) were of the Hatch Year (HY) or Local (L) age classes (Table 4).
+These numbers provide evidence to a high production year if we assume young birds were available to be caught at similar rates as adults and that they were available at the time we were trapping.
+We caught an all-time station record of 546 American Green-winged Teal and we could have caught more had we not run out of bands in their size.
+We feel the number of teal (green- and blue-winged) were abnormally high, but may be reflective of the extreme heat and low water conditions making the marsh more suitable for smaller duck species.
+Also, of interesting note, was the abnormally high rate at which we caught adult teal (30%), suggesting a northward migration decision to molt after breeding in more southern areas of the continent.
+Arctic-nesting geese also started to arrive later in the month, and we witnessed great migrations the last two weeks of August.
 Hundreds and thousands of southward migrating Greater White-fronted (Anser albifrons) and Canada (Branta canadensis) Geese created a great spectacle for the last week of August.

-Fifty-four percent (N = 772) of total ducks were caught away from the traditional southern trap location (Bidwell site).
+Sixty-eight percent (N = 812) of total ducks were caught away from the traditional southern trap location (Bidwell site).
 Because we were able to, we trapped the north side of Willow Lake.
-Without this strategic motion to trap where the ducks wanted to be, we would have only banded 664 total ducks and we would have been explaining a bust year.
-The north side of the lake should be considered premier waterfowl habitat when water is available, and should be trapped as long as we have permission to.
-In previous years, locals with cabins on the north side of the lake have voiced concerns, but this is the very best site to trap on the entire lake, and every effort should be made to be granted permission to do so.
+Without this strategic motion to trap where the ducks wanted to be, we would have only banded 388 total ducks and we would have been explaining a bust year.
+The north side of the lake should continue to be considered premier waterfowl habitat when water is available, and should be trapped as long as we have permission to.
+In previous years, locals with cabins on the north side of the lake have voiced concerns, but this is the best site on the entire lake, and every effort should be made to be granted permission to do so.